 In addition to concerts in the Philadelphia area, the ensemble has brought new American music to countless new audiences through tours abroad and through our recordings for CRI, Bridge, Albany, Innova, and Centaur.

-Orchestra 2001 has performed in Denmark, England, and Slovenia, on five trips to Russia including the Soundwaves Festival, the Salzburg Festival in Austria, the Havana Festival of Contemporary Music in Cuba, on an Arabian Gulf tour to Abu Dhabi, Dubai, and Qatar, and in two tours to China at the Beijing Modern Music Festival, Shanghai Spring International Music Festival, Hong Kong Performing Arts Academy and Hong Kong University, Tianjin Grand Theater and Nanning ASEAN Music Days.
-O2001 has also performed at Carnegie’s Zankel Theater and Miller Theater in New York, the Library of Congress, and at the Kimmel Center.
-O2001 has presented US regional tours to audiences in rural Appalachia and the southwest's Navajo Nation, supported by NEA touring grants.
+Orchestra 2001 has performed in Denmark, England, on five trips to Russia including the Sound Ways Festival, the Salzburg Festival in Austria, the Havana Festival of Contemporary Music in Cuba, on an Arabian Gulf tour to Abu Dhabi, Dubai, and Qatar, and in two tours to China at the Beijing Modern Music Festival, Shanghai Spring International Music Festival, Hong Kong Performing Arts Academy and Hong Kong University, Tianjin Grand Theater and Nanning ASEAN Music Days.
+O2001 has also performed in New York at Carnegie’s Zankel Theater, National Sawdust, Miller Theater, and Bargemusic; at the Library of Congress, and at Philadelphia's Kimmel Center.
+O2001 has presented US regional tours in rural Appalachia and the southwest's Navajo Nation, supported by NEA touring grants.